rlue/photein/README.md

 > where and how your photos should be stored on disk
 > (looking at you, Apple Photos 👀), Photein is not for you.

+It can also:

-It can also optimize photos and videos for reduced file size.
+* optimize photos and videos for reduced file size
+* shift all timestamps by a given interval

 What _doesn’t_ it do?
 ---------------------